Elevating People, Transforming Communities begins with donations

 We find new, important value in customers’ donations, using them to provide financial support — $4.6 million in 2015 — and organizational support for our programs and services, hire individuals with barriers to employment and give back in the communities we serve.

-That money keeps the doors open and lights on in our facilities and helps us employ more than 1,300 team members.
+That money keeps the doors open and lights on in our facilities and helps us employ about 1,300 team members.
 But it also supplies what we call “mission muscle” — financial strength that supports our 29 programs and services, and nurtures dozens of partnerships and sponsorships across the state.

 The resources generated from donated goods are invested in our people, our community, our mission and our future.
 (For more, see our 2015 annual report.)